Prashanth292003/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSEING-PROJECT/README.md

 # YOUTUBE-DATA-HARVESTING-AND-WAREHOUSEING-PROJECT
-YOUTUBE DATA HARVESTING AND WAREHOUSEING PROJECT USING MYSQL,MONGODB AND STREAMLIT
+YOUTUBE DATA HARVESTING AND WAREHOUSEING PROJECT USING PYTHON, MYSQL,MONGODB,API AND STREAMLIT YouTube data harvesting involves the unauthorized collection of user information from the platform, raising privacy concerns.
+This practice often includes extracting personal details and preferences without explicit user consent, posing risks of misuse for targeted advertising or other purposes.
+Users should be cautious and aware of privacy implications when engaging with YouTube and similar online platforms.

 Python scripting: You will gain proficiency in Python programming by developing scripts to interact with the YouTube API, fetch data, and process it for storage and analysis.